AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 # Code Generation

+There are a few things that the Go compiler and/or Go tools will look for in comments that do _not_ follow the `//go:`<directive> convention.

 ## // Code generated (DO NOT EDIT)

-If you write software that generates Go code you should indicate this with a line at the top of the source file like this:
+If you write software that generates Go code you should indicate this with a line **at the top of the source file** like this:

 // Code generated ...
 DO NOT EDIT.